 “Things around here are going to change,” he told me with no warmth or fatherly humor, “and it involves you.”

 I withheld my insolence, quietly asking, “Could you elaborate, please?”

 Derry smugly nodded, wringing his gorilla-sized hands together.
 “I have a lucrative business with the club.
 I’ve maintained a steady reputation, too.
 My loyalty in certain circles has also paid off.”

 I yawned, bored already.
 So what?
 Time was wasting, and I needed to finish getting ready for my night out.
-Gina would be outside before seven and we’d argued earlier because she made other plans.
+Gina would be outside before seven, and we’d argued earlier, because she had other plans.
 She’d blow a fuse if she came here for nothing.
 Gina hated my neighborhood as much as I did.
 The mousy girl I somehow formed a friendship with was beyond smart and had her choices of colleges before we even started our senior year.
 Side by side, no one would ever consider us besties, but we clicked like Lego pieces.
-She never dated and talking to a guy?
+She never dated, and talking to a guy?
 The shy gal would most likely pass out the second he opened his mouth.